openlibhums/bepress/README.md

 The spreadsheet needs to be exported as a CSV before you can import it into Janeway and then it be loaded from the Bepress plugin page in your Janeway installation.
 Janeway will generate a set of XML files, equivalent to the bepress archive format that will be saved under `src/files/plugins/bepress`

+### Metadata Bindings
+You can see a table on how the metadata is translated from the Bepress archives into Janeway in [this document](docs/data_mappings.md)

 ### Running the import process
 Once your XML metadata has been loaded in (whether from an archive or from a CSV), you can run the import process by visiting the Bepress page in your Janeway installation and completing the import form.